Colombia investigates possible plot to assassinate president

-Colombia's government says it is investigating a possible plot involving Venezuelans to assassinate President Ivan Duque.
+Colombian authorities are investigating a possible plot involving Venezuelans to assassinate President Ivan Duque, a top official said Saturday night.

-Foreign Minister Carlos Holmes said in a video Saturday night that Colombia's intelligence services had been hearing chatter for several months about an alleged plan to kill Duque.
+Foreign Minister Carlos Holmes said Colombia's intelligence services had been hearing chatter about alleged plans to kill the conservative Duque.
 He said the arrest in recent days of three Venezuelans in possession of assault weapons had heightened authorities' concern.

-Blu Radio reported that the Venezuelans arrested in the northern Caribbean cities of Valledupar and Barranquilla had in their possession an assault rifle with a telescopic scope as well as a mini-Uzi.
+"With immense concern and the utmost condemnation, I want to inform the international community that, in effect, for the past several months intelligence investigations have been taking place about possible attacks on the president's life," Holmes said in a video posted on Twitter that interrupted the normally end-of-year news lull in the South American nation.

-The conservative Duque has been leading an effort in Latin America to reject as illegitimate the start of Venezuelan President Nicolas Maduro's second term next month.
+Blu Radio reported that the Venezuelans arrested in the northern Caribbean cities of Valledupar and Barranquilla this month had in their possession an assault rifle with a telescopic scope as well as a 9-mm mini-Uzi, ammunition and stun grenade.

 $20 for 365 Days of Unlimited Digital Access